 Loss creates a roller coaster of emotions: sadness, anger, guilt, fear, joy, etc. How we deal with emotions is primarily influenced by these early years within the home.
 Once again, it is up to us as parents and caregivers to model a range of emotions.
-Normalize these, yet teach that feelings don’t need to always drive behavior.
+Normalize these, yet teach that feelings don’t need to always drive behaviour.

 Children are in the process of becoming emotionally literate.
-Rather than using words to explore feelings, use creative mediums such as art, activities, play, music and stories.
-For example, read stories aloud and together wonder what the characters may be feeling.
+Rather than using words to explore feelings, use creative mediums such as art, activities, play, music, and stories.
+For example, read stories aloud and wonder together what the characters may be feeling.

 3. Anticipate and normalize the losses they will encounter.

-Children will experience many different kinds of losses in their young lives: schools or neighborhoods may change, friends may come and go, disappointments will occur with school or on their sports teams, etc. Exploring these smaller losses may be helpful in developing their “grief muscles”, setting them up well for resilience in the face of more significant losses, such as the death of a loved one or the break-up of a significant relationship.
+Children will experience many different kinds of losses in their young lives: schools or neighborhoods may change, friends may come and go, disappointments will occur with school or on their sports teams, etc. Exploring these smaller losses may be helpful in developing their “grief muscles,” setting them up well for resilience in the face of more significant losses such as the death of a loved one or the break-up of a significant relationship.